Married Filing Jointly Filing Status

 If you filed a joint return while married, and were then divorced, you are still responsible for any tax liability from the joint return.

 What If My Spouse Died?

 If your spouse died during the year, you are still considered married for the whole year.
 You can still use the Married Filing Jointly filing status for the year of your spouse's death, if you wish.
-You can still file as Married Filing Jointly even if your spouse died on January 1 (the first day of the tax year).
+Even if your spouse died on January 1 (the first day of the Tax Year), you can still file as Married Filing Jointly.

 For the next two years, you may be able to file as a Qualifying Widow or Widower with a Dependent Child.